by Michael Meigs

 Character-driven and gripping, THE VIRGIN TRIAL is a night of must-see theater, both timely and timeless.
 Soleil Patterson is a powerhouse as Bess, the future Elizabeth I

 Austin’s own Alchemy Theater continues to do its part to take on challenging drama with vital political significance.
 While it would certainly be easier to fall back on feel-good performances especially during such trying times, the company persists on producing daring theater which sparks not only joy but heartfelt conversation.
-Their latest offering, Kate Hennig’s The Virgin Trial (originally produced in the U.S. at the Cygnet Theatre in San Diego in September, 2019) tells …
+Their latest offering, Kate Hennig’s The Virgin Trial (originally produced in the U.S. at the Cygnet Theatre in San Diego in September, 2019) tells the …

 by Brian Paul Scipione